 The University of Tampere (UTA) is a culturally-committed higher education institution with a social mission of educating visionaries who understand the world and change it.
 The UTA is a multi-discipline university known especially for its research and education on society and health.

-Reasearch and teaching are carried out in the nine Schools of the university:
+Reasearch and teaching are carried out in the six faculties of the university:

 The basic values of the university are academic freedom, creativity and social responsibility.
 This means that everyone has an equal right to learn, to acquire knowledge, to participate and to make an impact on society.